I’m Vivian.

 "Demand facts, not fluff"

-This was part of a larger pitch I worked on with the Product Design Director and the cross-functional team at WongDoody.
-Given the short engagement of this project, we immediately dissected Juniper's website and found:
+This was part of a client pitch I worked on with the Product Design Director and the cross-functional team at WongDoody.
+Jumping into Juniper's site, we found:

 Simple But Highly Effective